zubinchopra/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-create.md

 #### Opening the create blade from a local gallery package

-To open/navigate to the create blade a local gallery package that has been side loaded into the Portal along with your extension you can use `portal.openGalleryCreateBladeFromLocalPackage`.
+To open/navigate to the create blade a local gallery package that has been sideloaded into the Portal along with your extension you can use `portal.openGalleryCreateBladeFromLocalPackage`.
 The returned promise will resolve with the CreateBlade defined by that gallery package.

 ```ts
 import TestFx = require('MsPortalFx-Test');